GenomicsAotearoa/RNA-seq-workshop/docs/6_over-representation_analysis.md

         differentially expressed more often than would be expected by chance.

-*Some caveats for RNA-seq data*
+!!! abstract "Some caveats for RNA-seq data"

     -   The gene-set analysis methods are applicable to transcriptomic data from both microarrays and RNA-seq.
     -   One caveat, however, is that the results need to take *gene length* into account.
     -   RNA-seq tends to produce higher expression levels (i.e., greater counts) for longer genes: a longer transcript implies more aligned fragments, and thus higher counts.
 This also gives these genes a great chance of being statistically differentially expressed.
     -   Some gene sets (pathways, GO terms) tend to involve families of long
         genes: if long genes have a great chance of being detected as differentially expressed, then *gene sets* consisting of long genes will have a great chance of appeared to be enriched in the analysis.

 ### GOseq